sebschlicht/backupnas/README.md

        ln -s ../ssh.config ../backup.config

 1. Edit the SSH remote and username in the `ssh.config`.
-   Please note that *NB* uses the user's default SSH key to connect via SSH.

 1. Edit the `ssh.map` file to match your needs.
    Each line maps a local directory to its backup location.
    For example, the first line in the SSH example file pushes the local folder `/data/sebschlicht/documents` to `/mnt/nas/main/backup/sebastian/documents` on the backup system.

+That's it!
+If you login to your machine next time and it's been at least one day since the last backup, your files will be backed up.
+Please note that *NB* uses the user's default SSH key to SSH into the remote machine and you will be promted to unlock this key if it's encrypted.

 ## Compatibility